johannesocean/sirena/README.rst

 `Google Style Docstrings <http://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html>`_ for all code API documentation.

-Having said that the current code does require some modification and restructuring.
+Having said that, the current code does require some modification and restructuring.

 **Fork this repository**